Darlanne Fluegel: Modeling

-Eyes of Laura Mars
+Acting

+Fluegel said "I realized I was washed up as a model at 25.
+I'd been in the business for years, and a lot of people thought I was even older than I was.
+I realized I had to make a drastic change in my life."
 Fluegel made her screen debut in a supporting role as a model in the 1978 Irvin Kershner film Eyes of Laura Mars.
-Discussing her debut, she said “I wasn’t ready after Laura Mars.
-Let’s just say that it wasn’t much of a stretch to portray a New York model being chased by a weirdo.
+Discussing her debut, she said "I wasn't ready after Laura Mars.
+Let's just say that it wasn't much of a stretch to portray a New York model being chased by a weirdo.
 But when I was 25 I decided to go for it.
 What the hell, right?
-I was always determined to succeed at whatever I did and I figured Hollywood was a tough nut to crack—but one that could be broken".
+I was always determined to succeed at whatever I did and I figured Hollywood was a tough nut to crack—but one that could be broken."

 Her first major film role was as Nanelia in the cult sci-fi movie Battle Beyond the Stars (1980).

-Once Upon a Time in America

 Fluegel was featured as Robert De Niro's girlfriend Eve in Sergio Leone's 1984 film Once Upon a Time in America.
 Fluegel's role in the film opened the door for Fluegel to a wide array of different character types.

-Tough Guys

 She was featured in Tough Guys (1986) as Kirk Douglas' girlfriend.

-To Live and Die in L.A.

-In 1985, she appeared in To Live and Die in L.A. as Ruth Lanier, an undercover informant, heroin addict and the love interest of Secret Service Agent Richard Chance, portrayed by William Petersen.
+In 1985, she appeared in To Live and Die in L.A. as Ruth Lanier, an undercover informant, heroin addict, and a woman whose relationship with Secret Service Agent Richard Chance, portrayed by William Petersen, is primarily physical and transactional.

-Running Scared

 In 1986, she portrayed Billy Crystal's ex-wife Anna in the buddy-cop action comedy Running Scared.
 The film's director, Peter Hyams, later said he had "had a huge crush on Fluegel since he saw her in To Live and Die in L.A.".

-Crime Story

 Fluegel had a primary role during the first season of Michael Mann's NBC film noir drama series Crime Story playing Julie Torello, Detective Michael Torello's (portrayed by actor Dennis Farina) wife in 11 episodes from 1986 to 1987.
-A New York Times review said of Fluegel's performance "A smoldering Darlanne Fluegel played Torello's wife, Julie.
-Their marriage crumbled over the show's first season, as Torello let the violence of his job bleed into his family life...".
-Fluegel described her character as a “woman trying to come to terms with the ’60s.
-She wants the American dream — a nice home, a husband, a family—but those things are falling apart".
+A New York Times review said of Fluegel's performance: "A smoldering Darlanne Fluegel played Torello's wife, Julie.
+Their marriage crumbled over the show's first season, as Torello let the violence of his job bleed into his family life..."
+Fluegel described her character as "a woman trying to come to terms with the 60s.
+She wants the American dream—a nice home, a husband, a family—but those things are falling apart."